Discovering Meditation Home Page Next Talk

 Godwin: That is why it helps us to experience some calm.
 Another thing is it is so non-selective: there is no Buddhist breathing, there is no Christian breathing, there is no Hindu breathing.
 And equally it is non-selective between females and males.

 There are so many divisions in this world: religious divisions, racial divisions, gender divisions and so on.
-Here there is not such a division.
+Here there is no such division.
 So the friend is always reminding us to let go of these divisions - that itself is a valuable teaching.
-The friend is saying: Give up all these concepts, identifications that you have.
-I hope when I go back to Sri Lanka I can tell this to the Tamil and the Sinhalese people also.
-Please stop the war.
+The friend is saying: Give up all these concepts and identifications that you have.
+I hope when I go back to Sri Lanka I can tell this to the Tamil and the Sinhalese people also: Please stop the war.
 There is no Buddhist breathing, no Sinhalese breathing, no Tamil breathing.
 I hope they will listen to me.

 The Breath Helps Us Develop Awareness

-So an important reason why the breath is used as a meditation object is that it helps us to develop awareness.
-The meditation that we did today is called in Pali anapanasati.
-It is awareness or mindfulness or attention in relation to the inbreath and the outbreath.
+An important reason why the breath is used as a meditation object is that it helps us to develop awareness.
+The meditation which we did today is called in Pali anapanasati.
+It is awareness or mindfulness or attention in relation to the in-breath and the out-breath.
 A problem meditators have is that they try to exclude other things, they try to exclude sounds, for instance.
 When they hear sounds they become a problem.
 When they have thoughts they also hate the thoughts.
 Poor thoughts!

-When I talk about sounds I sometimes speak about an experience we have in Sri Lanka in the meditation centre at Nilambe.
+When I talk about sounds, I sometimes speak about an experience we have in the meditation centre at Nilambe.
 There is a bell to wake you up at 4:45 in the morning.
-So you can just imagine what association the sound of the bell has!
+Thus you can just imagine what association the sound of the bell has!
 But it is the same sound which is heard to indicate lunch.
 No difference.
 Where is the problem?
-In the meaning, the association.
-So it is not the sound, what you hear, but how you relate to it.
+It rests in its meaning, the associations we make.
+So it is not the sound, not what you hear, but how you relate to it.

 As I was saying, the breath helps us to develop awareness, and while sitting we discover this very important skill.
-Then in everyday life it is a matter of using that skill we discovered while sitting.
-So you see this meditation has an important application in everyday life.
+Then in everyday life it is a matter of using the skill we discovered while sitting.
+So you see, meditation has an important application in everyday life.

-Another aspect which I tried to present today was how with the help of the breath to learn non-doing.
-It is very interesting that we are so used to doing things, controlling, manipulating, interfering.
-Because of this strong conditioning we cannot leave the breath alone.
+Another aspect which I tried to present today was how, with the help of the breath, we learn non-doing.
+It is very interesting that we are so used to doing things, controlling, manipulating and interfering.
+Because of this strong conditioning, we cannot leave the breath alone.
 Some meditators come and tell me that they are really controlling their breathing.
 It is sometimes not very easy to get them to let go of the control.
 But what the breath is teaching us is to leave it alone.
-And then that helps us to experience this non-doing, this doing nothing.
+And then that helps us to experience this non-doing - just doing nothing.
 Allowing the body to do what it likes.
 In Sri Lanka we are very good in that non-doing!
 I think in the West you need to learn some non-doing.

 It is certainly true that we are so busy now, we are so active, that we have no time to stop and reflect.
-So this is one of the greatest challenges human beings have in this modern age where there is such a lot of activity, where one has to be extremely busy otherwise you are left behind.
+This is one of the greatest challenges human beings have in this modern age where there is such a lot of activity, where one has to be extremely busy otherwise one is left behind.
 And in this activity, in this being busy, how does one create some inner space?
 How can one create some inner stillness?
 That is a real challenge.
 Because if you are doing a job - I mean, a picture came into my mind of people who get down from a train.
-How they are walking or running from the train, it is like a horde of ants.
-But someone has to do the jobs.
+They walk and run from the train like a horde of ants.
+But someone has to do the job.
 So if you are doing a job you have to be like the ants.
-Otherwise you arrive too late at the office.
-In Sri Lanka there is a register people have to sign, and if you come too late there is a red mark.
+Otherwise you arrive late at the office.
+In Sri Lanka there is a register people have to sign, and if you come in too late for work there is a red mark.
 So you cannot do slow walking meditation from the train.
 The red mark will be there!

-That is the challenge we have, how to function in such a society, how to do things quickly, and at the same time have this inner space, this inner friendliness.
+That is the challenge we have - how to function in such a society, how to do things quickly, and at the same time have this inner space, this inner friendliness.
 This is a real challenge we have.
-I will talk about this on the last day.
-When you go back, how to be like ants and still be a meditator.
+I will talk about this on the last day - how to be like ants and still be a meditator when you go back to your place in society.

 Retreatant: Ants are busy but they take care of each other.